aortizsax/otuzeros/README.md

 Where:
 	FILENAME: is the OTU table file
+	flag: 0 or 1; if data is float, flag == 1
+		      if data is string, flag == 0,
-	flag: 0 or 1; use one as default unless the error statment from below
+		      Or change if the error statment from below appears

 	  File "calccutoff.py", line 62, in MakeFileForZeroFilteringCutoff
     		for ii in i[itterwhere]: